gaehlerm/SoftwareEngineering/README.md

 ## Integration tests

-Integration tests lie in between unit and functional tests with respect to both, size and execution time.
+Integration tests lie in between unit and functional tests with respect to all: size, granularity and execution time.
 Integration tests only test the interaction of several pieces of code.
-The interaction os several libraries/modules for instance.
+The interaction of several libraries/modules for instance.
 The public interface of the libraries under test is not connected to other libraries, but rather to fake or mock objects.
-These allow a library to be tested alone, without creating an functional test.
+These allow a library to be tested alone, without creating a functional test.

 Integration tests, at its own right, are just at least as important as functional tests.
 Integration tests are different from functional tests as they use fakes and stubs to mimic the behavior of collaborating objects, while functional tests use the real objects.